sa-lee/liminal/README.md

 called the tour (via the tourr package).
 Briefly, a tour is a sequence of interploated projections of multivariate data onto lower dimensional space.
-The sequence is displayed as a dynamic visualisation, and enables us to see the shadows of the high dimensional data makes in a lower dimensional view.
+The sequence is displayed as a dynamic visualisation, and enables us to see the shadows the high dimensional data makes in a lower dimensional view.
 By combining the tour with embedding algorithms, we can see the following: